History of Freeform: "A Little Forward"

 On June 4, 2018, Freeform canceled Shadowhunters after three seasons.
 The two-part series finale aired on May 6, 2019.
 On September 27, 2019, Freeform canceled Pretty Little Liars: The Perfectionists after one season.
 On October 24, 2019, Freeform canceled Marvel's Cloak & Dagger after two seasons.

+On November 26, 2018, Freeform's president Karey Burke was promoted to president of the ABC Entertainment Group to replace the outgoing Channing Dungey.
+Burke's replacement at Freeform was to be determined at a later date.
+On March 27, 2019, Freeform announced that the channel was placing two animated series into development called Betches and Woman World.
+These were the network's first original animated series since changing its name from ABC Family, and served as the foundation of a female-oriented animation block.